nitsuga/cartographer_robotino/README.rst

 Documentation
 =============

-You will find complete documentation for using Cartographer ROS with TurtleBots at `our Read the Docs site`_.
+You will find complete documentation for using Cartographer ROS with Robotino at `our Read the Docs site`_.

 .. _our Read the Docs site: https://cartographer-robotino.readthedocs.io/en/latest/